 The iDiversity posters aim to be a colourful way to brighten up any space and grab the attention of whoever enters the room.
 To purchase a poster you can visit the iDiversity Shop.

-iDiversity are proud to be sponsoring the Arts and Culture Award in this year’s #Tech4Good Awards.
+iDiversity are proud to have sponsored the Tech4Good Arts & Culture Award 2020 Project.

 What are the Tech4Good Awards?